 Siesta Key Beach

-If you’re looking for things to do in Sarasota with kids, you can’t miss the award winning Siesta Key Beach.
-The sugar-fine sand is made up of 99% quartz and never gets too hot.
+If you’re looking for one of the top things to do in Sarasota with kids, you can’t miss the award winning Siesta Key Beach.
+It frequently ranks as one of the best beaches in the United States and for good reason.
+The sand on this public beach is unlike any other!
+It features amazing sugar-fine sand that’s made up of 99% quartz and is so soft that it feels like you’re walking on powder.

 Sometimes we just swing by to collect shells and play in the tide pools.

-You really can’t come to Sarasota without spending at least a day at Siesta Key Beach.
-It’s part of what makes Sarasota one of Florida’s top family vacation destinations!
+You really can’t come to Sarasota without spending at least one day at Siesta Beach.
+It’s one of the most beautiful beaches I’ve ever been to and part of what makes Sarasota one of Florida’s top family vacation destinations!

 Related article: 10 Things You Should Know Before Visiting Siesta Key Beach

 Payne Park, also known as Circus Park, is a brightly colored playground modeled after the circus.
-Because Sarasota is such a big circus town, and home to the Ringling, it’s a perfect fit.
+It shouldn’t be a big surprise to find something like this because Sarasota is such a big circus town.
+It’s a perfect fit.

 This brightly colored playground park is the perfect place to spend an afternoon with the kids.
 There aren’t many parks like this one and the little ones absolutely love the checking out the clown cars, playing in the “animal cages” and riding circus animals.